Where to Stay in Banff Last Updated: January 27, 2023

 Bow View Lodge

-Another budget hotel that’s slightly nicer than the Kind Edward Hotel is the Bow View Lodge.
-This hotel is also in a prime location, just minutes walking distance from the main street and right next to the Bow River.
+Another budget hotel that’s in a great location (but needs renovation) is the Bow View Lodge.
+This hotel is in a prime location, just minutes walking distance from the main street and right next to the Bow River.
 There’s nothing fancy about this hotel, but it’s clean and comfortable, and often less than $100/night.
 Parking is free, WiFi is free, and they also include pool access at their other property – the Banff Park Lodge.

 Red Carpet Inn

-For those of you who really want to follow in the footsteps of Matt and Karla, the Red Carpet Inn was the very first hotel we stayed in back in 2008!
+For those of you who really want to follow in our footsteps (Matt and Karla), the Red Carpet Inn was the very first hotel we stayed in back in 2008!
 After meeting at the University of Lethbridge, we decided to take our first date to the winter wonderland of Banff before Karla went back to Mexico City.
 The Red Carpet Inn is located right next to the Banff Aspen Lodge and features a number of different rooms, some of which have their own jacuzzi.
 This cozy 2-star hotel features free underground parking, an indoor hot tub, free WiFi, and is pet-friendly!

 Hostels in Banff